 The fear of falling is a natural and innate fear built in and varies to different extremes for everyone.
 Our brain kicks in the instinctual survival mode to keep us alive.

 I do know that I am totally fearful of falling especially when I think about it.
 The more I think about falling the more I am afraid of it.
 The height is a big factor for the fear of falling.
-All the negative thoughts popped into my mind and made me felt only worse.
+All the negative thoughts popped into my mind and made me feel only worse.

 When I first started rock climbing, bouldering was out of the question.
 I definitely wanted to do only climbing with a rope attached.
-I enjoyed rock climbing very much so the justification that came through my head was that at least I will be caught by a rope so I was ok with top-roping.
+I enjoyed rock climbing very much so the justification that came through my head was that at least I would be caught by a rope so I was ok with top-roping.

 Bouldering was six to eight feet high and it was too scary to fall or jump down from the top without a rope.
 The “what ifs” kicked in. “what if I break my legs?” “what if I hurt myself?” and so on…